 So you want to write a book?
-Learn how to write a book for beginners with these 7 steps to write your first book so you can become a published author.
+Learn how to start writing a book for beginners and become a published author with these 7 steps to writing a book.

 Now, I’m no stranger to self-publishing, having published my first non-fiction book on Amazon in 2014, and a number of non-fiction books and a short story, too.

-Over the years, I’ve had a lot of people asking me for book writing tips, so I thought I’d start a series on how to write a book and get it published, which is something I really enjoy.
+Over the years, I’ve had a lot of people asking me for book writing tips, so I thought I’d start a series on how to start writing a book and get it published.

-Learning how to write a book step-by-step can improve your chances of writing a book that will get published and become a bestseller.
+It doesn’t matter if you’re learning how to publish a book for the first time or have already written a book.
+Understanding the process of writing a book will improve your chances of writing a book that will get published and become a bestseller.

 How To Write A Book For Beginners